fourforbusiness/ansible-role-dev-lamp/README.md

 PHP will run via FPM.
 PHP can be installed in different Versions (see documentation of [geerlingguy.php-versions](https://galaxy.ansible.com/geerlingguy/php-versions/) for more details)

+If `lamp_prepare_doc_root` is set to `true` the role will create the document root for the project and automatically set rwx-permissions for the user executing ansible and the user executing php-fpm.

 ## Requirements

 Ubuntu 16.04